bcgov/MOH-AOP-OOP/aop/README.md

 ```

 ### Dev Settings
 To more easily move through the application during development, and bypass things like BCSC auth, adjust the settings in `src/settings.js`.
+The E2E test suite won't pass unless you temporarily set both "useDummyData" and "bypassLogin" to true.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).